 This is a very simple to use Stopwatch Applet which can have multiple instances in the panel.
-In its basic form it is controled completely by clicking the Applet - the first click starts it and it displays an increasing time, the second click pauses it and a third click resets it ready for the next time.
+In its basic form it is controlled completely by clicking the Applet - the first click starts it and it displays an increasing time, the second click pauses it and a third click resets it ready for the next time.
 The display starts with minutes and seconds and maintains a constant width, for example two minutes and 7 seconds is 02:07 to avoid jitter.
 If the time exceeds one hour it goes to 01:02:03, over a day and the days are displayed in the tooltip.
-To aid knowing the status at a glance it is grey when Ready, green when Running and orange when Paused and the tooltip always displays the name of the instance, the status, time and what the next click does.
+To aid knowing the status at a glance it is grey when Ready, green when Running and orange when Paused and the tooltip always displays the Heading of the instance, the status, time and what the next click does.

 The Settings Screen can be reached from the right click menu as well as System Settings -> Applets.
 It enables you to:

 - Set the refresh interval - use a slow refresh if you have multiple active counters and/or a slow machine - the default is every two seconds, one second is more pleasing as it gives a continuous count.

 - Provide a meaningful heading (title) for the counter which is displayed in the first part of the tooltip - useful for identification if you have multiple instances of counters - default is Stopwatch.

 - Change the mode from the default sequence on clicking of 'start -> pause -> reset' to 'start -> pause -> continue -> pause -> continue etc'.
 In this continuous mode mode one needs the Right Click (Context) Menu to reset the counter.